Andre-Yang816/Clustering4UEADP/README.md

 These summaries are the direct sources for RQ1 and RQ2 data, which will be used for calculations and plotting in subsequent steps.

 ### Calculate p-value and draw pictures
-Execute the Python and R files in RQ1-RQ5/code directory.
+Execute the Python and R files in from RQ1/code to RQ5/code directory.
 Detailed steps can be found in each subdirectory.

 ### Dataset